 You can also specialize in one area or obtain advanced certificate programs for certified/licensed radiographers are available in the following areas:

 Upon completing an AAS in Radiography, you can take your career to the next level with an additional certification in CT.
-You'll learn physical principles and image acquisition parameters of computed tomography, survey instrumentation, and digital processing parameters.
-Learn more about the CT Technologist certificate.
+You'll learn the physical principles and image acquisition parameters of computed tomography, survey instrumentation, and digital processing parameters.

 Working in a mammography department at a hospital is a rewarding career for highly trained professionals.
 Once you have completed your radiography certification and are interested in taking your career to the next level, consider working with breast imaging and mammograms.
-This one-semester, the post-radiography advanced certificate is available to accredited radiography program graduates.
+This one semester, the post-radiography advanced certificate is available to accredited radiography program graduates.
 Adding this credential to your resume may allow you to work in outpatient clinics.
-Learn more about the Mammography certificate.

 MRI Magnetic Resonance Imaging

-Magnetic resonance technologists are highly trained radiographers who operate magnetic Resonance (MR) equipment that scans the patient using a combination of magnetic fields and radiofrequency to produce high-resolution images of the body.
-MR technologists are essential members of the medical imaging team, performing scans that are vital to diagnosing various injuries and diseases.
+Magnetic resonance technologists are highly trained radiographers who operate magnetic Resonance (MR) equipment that scans the patient using a combination of magnetic fields and radiofrequency to produce high-resolution body images.
+MR technologists are essential members of the medical imaging team, performing scans vital to diagnosing various injuries and diseases.

 Learn more about the Medical Imaging department at ECC!